-BHS Credit Options
+Bothell High School Credit Options

 Bothell High School is committed to supporting all students on their path to graduation and a high school diploma.
 Occasionally a student will struggle in a class.
 Below are options for students to make up a missing credit.

 If the student has passed the required state testing (currently the Smarter Balanced Assessment), they may retrieve .5 credit for a failed corresponding subject area.
 Passing the SBAC English Language Assessment: it is possible to retrieve .5 credit in English 9-11.
 Passing the SBAC Math Assessment: it is possible to retrieve .5 credit in Algebra, Geometry, or Algebra 2.
-Passing the Biology End of Course Exam (Classes of 2018 & 2019 only): it is possible to retrieve .5 Biology credit.
+Passing the WCAS Science Exam (Class of 2021 and beyond): it is possible to retrieve .5 science credit.
 Please notify your counselor if you think you may qualify for this credit.
 The counselor will evaluate whether you do qualify as restrictions apply.

 These half-credit experiential learning classes are housed on multiple high school campuses on the Eastside.
 There is a $50 materials fee for each class.
 Financial assistance may be available for students who qualify for free/reduced meals.
 (Program offerings subject to change or cancellation.)
 Information about this summer program is typically announced via the BHS daily bulletin and student email (apps.nsd.org) in March.
-Students are directed to the WANIC. website to register.
+Students are directed to the WANIC website to register.
 Information about the program is also posted at wanic.org in March.
-Students primarily earn Career and Technical Education credit, but some courses do offer other types of credit, such as health, math, lab science, and the arts.
+Students primarily earn Career and Technical Education credit, but some courses do offer other types of credit, such as health, math, lab science, and the arts

-World Language Competency Test: NSD students can earn up to 4 high school credits in a World Language by successfully passing a World Language Competency Test. and demonstrating proficiency in reading, writing, speaking and listening.
+NSD students can earn up to 4 high school flexible (elective) credits in a World Language by successfully passing a World Language Competency Test and demonstrating proficiency in reading, writing, speaking and listening.
 Information is available on the NSD.org website.

 Students enroll in and attend classes at a local community or technical college.
 Students must be able to manage a fast-paced college environment and pass a placement test to qualify.
 While this is not a “credit recovery program”, students can earn credits at an accelerated rate (9 credits per year for full time enrollment).
 Tuition is paid for by NSD; books and associated class fees are the responsibility of the family.
 Credits can be earned in: English, Social Studies, Health and Fitness, The Arts, Math, Science, and Career & Technical Education.
-Visit the Running Start. section of the BHS Counseling website for steps to apply.
+Visit the Running Start section of the BHS Counseling website for steps to apply.

-BHS Counseling Staff
+BHS Counseling Staff: